 If your dog pulls when you go for a walk, a harness won't be a magic solution and training your dog to walk nicely beside you will still be necessary.
 However, a no-pull harness is a good tool on the way to better behavior.

 The 2 Hounds Design Freedom No Pull Harness comes with a double-connection training leash that attaches on both your dog's chest and back One end is hooked to a spot on your dog’s chest and another on their back, for more precise and gentle guidance.
-There’s also a floating handle, so you can use the leash in a 3-foot training configuration or as a more standard 5-foot leash.
+There’s also a floating handle, so you can use the leash in a 3-foot training configuration or as a more standard five-foot leash.

-Best Leather: Logical Leather Dog Leash
+Logical Leather Dog Leash

 Soft, but strong